motrr/Galileo-iOS-SDK/docs/com.motrr.GalileoControl.docset/Contents/Resources/Documents/docs/src/main-content.markdown

-# Galileo iOS SDK

-Welcome to the Galileo iOS SDK.
-Here you can find resources for developing Galileo compatible apps on the iOS platform.
-For other platforms and to access our developer blog and forum please visit the MOTRR developer portal at http://dev.motrr.com.

 ## Download the framework

 The GalileoControl framework can be downloaded manually in either [.zip](https://github.com/motrr/Galileo-iOS-SDK/zipball/master) or [.tar.gz](https://github.com/motrr/Galileo-iOS-SDK/tarball/master) format.
 Just extract the folder to your Xcode project directory.